 \subsection{Datasets and Metrics}

 We report experimental results on commonly used datasets for image captioning and sentiment analysis, namely the Flickr8k dataset \cite{hodosh2013framing} and the IMDB dataset \cite{maas2011learning}, respectively.
-The Flickr8k dataset has 8000 images with 5 reference captions per image.
-We use the publicly available splits of Karpathy\footnote{\url{http://cs.stanford.edu/people/karpathy/deepimagesent/}}, with 6000 images for training, 1000 images for validation and the remaining 1000 images for testing.
-The IMDB dataset contains 50000 movie reviews from IMDB, labeled as positive or negative.
-We use the publicly available train-test splits, with 25000 reviews each and we do a random split on the training set with 10\% of the original training reviews for validation.
+Flickr8k has 8000 images with 5 reference captions per image.
+We use the publicly available splits of Karpathy\footnote{\url{http://cs.stanford.edu/people/karpathy/deepimagesent/}}, with 6000 images for training, 1000 images for validation, and the remaining 1000 images for testing.
+The IMDB dataset contain 50000 movie reviews from IMDB, labeled as positive or negative.
+We use the publicly available train-test splits, with 25000 reviews each, and we do an additional random split on the training set with 10\% of the original training reviews for validation.
 For both datasets, the vocabulary consists of words that occur at least five times.

-To evaluate caption quality, we use classic metrics in the literature such as BLEU, METEOR, ROUGE\_L, CIDEr and SPICE~\cite{celikyilmaz2020evaluation}.
+To evaluate caption quality, we use common image captioning metrics in the literature such as BLEU, METEOR, ROUGE\_L, CIDEr and SPICE~\cite{celikyilmaz2020evaluation}.
 All the aforementioned metrics were calculated through the implementation in the MS COCO caption evaluation package\footnote{\url{http://github.com/tylin/coco-caption}}.
-Additionally, we use the recent BERTScore~\cite{zhang2019bertscore} metric which has a better correlation with human judgment.
+Additionally, we use the recent BERTScore~\cite{zhang2019bertscore} metric, which has a better correlation with human judgments.
 Regarding the evaluation of sentiment analysis, we also use established metrics, namely the F-score and the classification accuracy.